kubernetes/ingress-nginx/docs/deploy/index.md

     Because of api deprecations, the default manifest may not work on your cluster.
     Specific manifests for supported Kubernetes versions are available within a sub-folder of each provider.

+### Firewall configuration

+To check which ports are used by your installation of ingress-nginx, look at the output of `kubectl -n ingress-nginx get pod -o yaml`.
+In general, you need:
+- Port 8443 open between all hosts on which the kubernetes nodes are running.
+This is used for the ingress-nginx [admission controller](https://kubernetes.io/docs/reference/access-authn-authz/admission-controllers/).
+- Port 80 (for HTTP) and/or 443 (for HTTPS) open to the public on the kubernetes nodes to which the DNS of your apps are pointing.

 ### Pre-flight check

 A few pods should start in the `ingress-nginx` namespace: